darkmnpbox/ex3-mnp-microservice/README.md

   - Department controller : same as Employee controller.

 ## Crate Service :
-  - Using the help of Mapping create on service for both Controllers(Routes).
+  - Create service for both Employee and Department.

+## Craete Module :
+  - create module for Employee and Department and register in `App.module`